LambdaLabsML/distributed-training-guide/04-job-launchers/README.md

 sbatch --nnodes 2 --gpus 16 --cpus-per-task 8 -w <hostname 1>,...,<hostname n> job.slurm
 ```

+By default slurm assigns 1 task per node, which is great for us because we will invoke torchrun once per node.

+The command above requests a total of 16 gpus from 2 nodes total.

 ## colossalai

 TODO can you do this without integrating??